synfron/ReshaperForBurp/docs/Readme.md

 # Reshaper for Burp
-Extension for Burp Suite to trigger actions and manipulate HTTP request and response traffic using configurable rules
+Extension for Burp Suite to trigger actions and reshape HTTP request and response traffic using configurable rules

 ![Screenshot](https://user-images.githubusercontent.com/48854453/101978373-6b332280-3c22-11eb-806b-ef9b6c72a060.png)